electron/governance/wg-releases/issue-playbook/README.md

 * Repro Gist: Does the issue have a repro gist or a comment with repro code for the issue?
 * Expected/Actual Behavior: Is the user clear on what behavior should be happening, vs. what's actually happening?

-If an issue doesn't have enough information or is on an older version of Electron, pick A.
+Based on the information provided in the issue, we then add labels as needed and reply to the issue reporter.
+Below are some of the most common scenarios we encounter when triaging issues, with the tree of labels and responses below each one:

 ## Common Responses

-Below are some of the most common scenarios we encounter when triaging issues, with the tree of labels and responses below each one:

 #### Low Quality/Spam